Poincar\'e Series of Divisors on Graphs and Chains of Loops: Lang's Conjecture for Brill-Noether Loci on Chains of Loops

 \begin{enumerate} \item Given a divisor $D \in \Gamma_g$, first ensure that $D$ is supported only on the loops (not on the bridges).
-This can done, since for any point $p$ on the bridge between loop $L_j$ and $L_{j+1}$: the divisor $(p)$ is linearly equivalent to both $(w_j)$ and $(v_{j+1})$.
+This can done, since for any point $p$ on the bridge between the loops $L_j$ and $L_{j+1}$: the divisor $(p)$ is linearly equivalent to both $(w_j)$ and $(v_{j+1})$.

 \item Starting from the first loop, for each loop $L_j$ for $j$ from one to $g-1$, add a suitable multiple of $(w_j)-(v_{j+1})$ to $D$ such that the restriction of $D$ to $L_j$ has degree one.
 Add and subtract $g \cdot (w_g)$ to the resulting divisor.
-Any divisor of degree one supported on the loop $L_j$ is linearly equivalent (with respect to both $L_j$ and $\Gamma_g$, see Appendix \ref{lineq_app}) to $(p)$ for a (unique) point $p \in L_j$, see \cite[Proof of Lemma 3.3]{Pfl17}.
-Hence, the output will be Pflueger reduced. \end{enumerate}
+Any divisor of degree one supported on the loop $L_j$ for $j$ from one to $g$ is linearly equivalent (with respect to both $L_j$ and $\Gamma_g$, see Subsection \ref{lineq_app}) to $(p_j)$ for a (unique) point $p_j \in L_j$, see \cite[Proof of Lemma 3.3]{Pfl17}.
+Output $\sum_{j=1}^{g}(p_j)-g \cdot (w_g)$. \end{enumerate}

 \begin{proposition} The subset $\mathfrak{T}_S$ of ${\rm Jac}(\Gamma_g)$ is a subgroup. \end{proposition} \begin{proof} We show that $\mathfrak{T}_S$ is closed under addition (the group operation) and under inverses.